dbca-wa/sdis/docs/source/reviewers.rst

 This chapter guides reviewers through their tasks.

-SDIS Reviewers are the heads of SDIS Programs: Program Leaders, Regional Leaders, Branch Managers.
+SPMS Reviewers are the heads of SPMS Programs: Program Leaders, Regional Leaders, Branch Managers.
-In SDIS terminology, we call them all "reviewers", and call their organsational units "SDIS Programs".
+In SPMS terminology, we call them all "reviewers", and call their organsational units "SPMS Programs".

-They have to review and endorse Documents related to Projects of their SDIS Program.
+They have to review and endorse Documents related to Projects of their SPMS Program.

 Review a Document
 ==================